 Locally, Chris has immersed himself within the community becoming involved in many local organizations and charities.
 He is the former president and chairperson of the Artesian City Sertoma Club.
 He is further known for his work as the former co-chairperson of the Martin Luther King Day Celebration Committee and as one of the founding members of the Lily Pad SANE Center.

 In January, 2013, Chris was awarded the Martin Luther King Day “Dream Award” for his community involvement.
 In 2007, he was named one of Southwest Georgia’s 40 under 40, and, in 2006, he was recognized by the State Bar of Georgia when was given the Young Lawyers Ethics and Professionalism Award.
-Chris, along with his wife Karen, is a 2008 graduate of Leadership Georgia and served as a Program Chair for the organization in 2009.
+Chris is a 2008 graduate of Leadership Georgia and served as a Program Chair for the organization in 2009.

-Chris is married to Karen Cohilas.
-They, along with their children, Christopher, Jr., Nicholas, Michael, and Isabella attend and are members of Porterfield Methodist Church.
+Chris has four children, Christopher, Jr., Nicholas, Michael, and Isabella.
+They attend Porterfield Methodist Church.